fredrik-p/finalexam/README.md

-# This project is my final examination at Medieinstitutet and the app is called Talk Photo.
+# This project is my final examination at Medieinstitutet and the app is called Phototalk.
 More info to come! ✌️

 ## Getting Started with Create React App